Skidout/jiffyedit-extra/README.md

 ## Voice Detector - clipper;

   Fetch clips by detecting voice via whisper.cpp, in one of 99 languages.
 A .wav file, which is needed for whisper, is created automatically and saved in the same directory as the video.
+If a .wav file already exists that does not meed the 16kHz requirement, a new one will be created in the temporary folder.

   [vd]
 th # - Number of threads to use.
 Cannot be more than 12.
 Default number of active CPU threads.